Bull Buchanan: Right to Censor (2000–2001)

 Buchanan returned to the WWF on the March 19, 2000, edition of Sunday Night Heat, now under the name "Bull Buchanan" and dressed in a SWAT uniform, helping the Big Boss Man attack Mideon.
 Buchanan and the Big Boss Man continued wearing matching SWAT-style uniforms and teaming together as Buchanan acted as some sort of a protégé to Boss Man.
 The team had a decent amount of success as they defeated The Godfather and D'Lo Brown at WrestleMania 2000, and beat the Acolytes the following month at Backlash.
 The team split on the June 5, 2000, edition of Raw Is War; after a loss to the Hardy Boyz, Buchanan and Boss Man began to argue which led to shoving and eventually Boss Man knocking out Buchanan with his nightstick when Buchanan's back was turned.

-Buchanan briefly struck out on his own after that alliance ended, unsuccessfully participating in the King of the Ring tournament, before joining Steven Richards' ultra-conservative stable Right to Censor.
+Buchanan briefly struck out on his own after that alliance ended, unsuccessfully participating in the King of the Ring tournament, before joining Steven Richards' ultra-conservative stable Right to Censor (RTC).
 On the July 24 episode of Raw, Buchanan faced the Godfather, in which he agreed to give up pimping if he lost.
-Buchanan defeated The Godfather, who promptly joined the stable and renounced his former ways.
+Buchanan defeated The Godfather, who promptly joined RTC and renounced his former ways.
 At SummerSlam on August 27, Right to Censor defeated Too Cool in a six-man tag team match.
 On the September 11 episode of Raw, Buchanan and the rechristened Goodfather defeated the Acolytes.
 After the match, Val Venis attacked the Acolytes, joining the group in the process.
-At Unforgiven, Right to Censor defeated the Acolytes and the Dudley Boyz.
-At No Mercy on October 22, Buchanan and Goodfather entered into a elimination tag team tables match, which was won by the Dudleys.
+At Unforgiven, RTC defeated the Acolytes and the Dudley Boyz.
+At No Mercy on October 22, Buchanan and Goodfather entered into an elimination tag team tables match, which was won by the Dudley Boyz.
 The next night on Raw, Ivory was announced as the newest member of the group.
 Buchanan and Goodfather won the WWF Tag Team Championship from the Hardy Boyz on the November 6 episode of Raw.
-At Survivor Series, Buchanan and Goodfather teamed up with Edge and Christian, to face the Hardys and the Dudleys in a losing effort.
+At Survivor Series, Buchanan and Goodfather teamed up with Edge & Christian, to face the Hardys and the Dudleys in a losing effort.
 At Rebellion, the duo retained the titles against the Hardys.
-They lost the titles to Edge and Christian at Armageddon in a fatal-four way tag team match also involving K-Kwik and Road Dogg and the Dudleys.
+They lost the titles to Edge and Christian at Armageddon in a fatal four-way tag team match also involving K-Kwik and Road Dogg and the Dudleys.

 Buchanan entered the 2001 Royal Rumble match on January 21, 2001, at entry number 2, but was eliminated by the Hardys.
 At WrestleMania X-Seven, Buchanan, Goodfather and Venis were defeated by the APA (formerly the Acolytes) and Tazz.
-Also at the event, Ivory lost the WWF Women's Championship to Chyna.
-On the April 26 episode of SmackDown!, Right to Censor lost to the Brothers of Destruction on a 4-on-2 handicap match, after all other members walked out on Richards mid-match.
-Buchanan would continue to team with Goodfather, until the June 17 episode of Sunday Night Heat, where they lost to the Dudleys.
+Also at WrestleMania, Ivory lost the WWF Women's Championship to Chyna.
+On the April 26 episode of SmackDown!, RTC lost to the Brothers of Destruction on a 4-on-2 handicap match, after all other members walked out on Richards mid-match.
+Buchanan would continue to team with Goodfather, until the June 17 episode of Sunday Night Heat, where they lost to the Dudley Boyz.